alphagov/govuk-design-system/src/components/tabs/index.md

 ### Add headings to tab content

-Use headings within each tab for screen reader users.
+Include a heading at the beginning of each tab that duplicates the information in the tab label.
+Providing a heading improves navigation on smaller screen sizes and for screen reader users.

 ## Research and testing